freezingdata/package-obfuscator/README.md

 package-obfuscate my_secret_package
 ```

-The use the package-obfuscator in a script:
+To use the package-obfuscator in a script:

 ```python
 import os